 I can still hear the "KaPlunk" sound of that mechanical shutter in the Topcon.
 You remember certain things from your childhood very vividly.
 It's like your first car or your first girlfriend-you never forget them.

-Get reviews on Canon cameras, lenses, flash, tripods and all the other cool Canon camera accessories along with photography tips on this web site to get the most out of your Canon equipment.
+You can get reviews on Canon camera accessories, like lenses, flash, tripods and all the other cool Canon camera gadgets, along with photography tips on this web site to get the most out of your Canon equipment.

 CanonCameraGeek is NOT associated with Canon Inc. or any of its subsidiaries.